himada2018/himada2018.github.io/_pages/about.md

 Hiro is particularly motivated to supervise student-led PhD projects on the following topics: [the psychological foundation of intergroup relations](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/research-degree-potential-projects/) and [intergroup/intergenerational cooperation](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/sedarc/) (i.e., sustainable behaviour).

 For Japanese early career researchers (ECRs): Hiro is more than willing to help Japanese ECRs to come do a PhD/build their career in the UK (regardless of whether they do so with him at Royal Holloway).
 If you have any questions about PhD/career opportunities in the UK, feel free to contact him.
-He also offers free English-related consultations for Japanese ECRs (see [this tweet](https://twitter.com/Hiro_IMADA/status/1707291163659502064)).
+He also offers free English-related consultations for Japanese ECRs (see [here](https://twitter.com/Hiro_IMADA/status/1707291163659502064)).

 ## Members
-Hirotaka Imada (PI)
+Hiro Imada (PI)

-Alice Yamamoto-Wilson (External Research Assistant)
+Alice Yamamoto-Wilson (External research assistant)

-Rui San (external research assitant)
+Rui Sun (external research assistant)

 Kotomi Ideishi (external research assistant)

+Jack McCart (Y2 undergraduate research assistant)

+Damita Saboor (Y3 undergraduate research assistant)

 ![image](/assets/images/imada_web_touka_c-01-r.png)